KitronikLtd/pxt-kitronik-smart-greenhouse/e_TimeSchedulingTutorial.md

 ### Introduction Step @unplugged
 In this tutorial, the Real Time Clock (RTC) on the Environmental Control Board will be used to create a watering schedule for plants.

-This stage of the tutorial is going to require the water pump to be connected to the high power output on P13 on the Environmental Control Board (follow the instructions Smart Greenhouse booklet to connect and prime the water pump).
+This tutorial is going to require the Kitronik Greenhouse, with the planting section filled with soil, and also the water pump to be connected to the high power output on P13 on the Environmental Control Board (follow the instructions in the Smart Greenhouse booklet to connect the pump and fill the water tank).

 ![Day/Night clock face with watering at set times](https://KitronikLtd.github.io/pxt-kitronik-smart-greenhouse/assets/time-scheduling-SMALL.png)